thoughts about manners, table and otherwise

 You never want to monopolize the conversation no matter how funny or entertaining you are (or think you are).
 Is someone asking you a lot of questions about your work or latest vacation?
 That is great but best not drone on and dominate the entire conversation, or evening.
-It’s boring. you can be interesting but also interested!
+It’s boring.
+You can be interesting but also interested!

 You don’t have to take yourself too seriously, especially in a formal setting.
-Keep conversation engaging, thought-provoking, amusing and a mostly light-hearted.
+Keep conversation engaging, thought-provoking, amusing and mostly light-hearted.
 I love strong opinions and discussion about politics and religion but knowing when to stop and let it rest without making it too personal is gracious and in these “interesting” times rather essential.

 In formal settings and most especially in Europe, you are supposed to speak to the person on your right side for one course, and your left side for the next…and so on, known as “turning the table.”
-Be polite and even if one person is more interesting than the other, try to rotate.
+Be polite and even if one person is more interesting than the other, you can try to rotate.

 finishing the meal